When it's time to water your yard, does your hose drive you crazy?

 As-seen-on-TV expandable garden hoses are popping up all over the place.

-Our partners at Consumer Reports Magazine tested three that are all 50 feet in length:
+Consumer Reports Magazine tested three that are all 50 feet in length:

 First they were weighed.
 They all came in about a pound.